-- i.
-The state must require MCOs to report to the state whenever they want to place a new person in a restricted recipient program.
-The state must maintain summary statistics on the numbers of individuals placed in restricted recipient programs and the reasons for those placements, and must provide the information to CMS upon request. - c) Managed care enrollment of individuals using long term services and supports for both MMMC and MLTC.
+- c) Managed care enrollment of individuals using long term services and supports for both MMMC and MLTC.
 The state is authorized to require certain individuals using long-term services and supports to enroll in either mainstream managed care or managed long-term care as identified in STC 16.
 In addition, the populations that are exempted from mandatory enrollment, based on the exemption lists in STCs 18 and 19 may also elect to enroll in managed care plans.
-Once these individuals begin to enroll in managed care, the state will be required to provide the following protections for the population2: - i.
+Once these individuals begin to enroll in managed care, the state will be required to provide the following protections for the population: - i.
 Person-Centered Service planning The state, through its contracts with their MCOs and/or Prepaid Inpatient Health Plan (PIHPs), will require that all individuals utilizing long-term services and supports will have a person-centered individual service plan maintained at the MCO or PIHP.
 Person-Centered Planning includes consideration of the current and unique psycho-social and medical needs and history of the enrollee, as well as the person's functional level, and support systems. - 1.
 The state must establish minimum guidelines regarding the Person-Centered Plan (PCP) that will be reflected in MCO/PIHP contracts.
 These must include at a minimum, a description of: - a.
 The qualification for individuals who will develop the PCP; - b.
 Types of assessments; - c.
 How enrollees are informed of the services available to them; and - d.
 The MCOs' responsibilities for implementing and monitoring the PCP. - 2.
 The MCO/PIHP contract shall require the use of a person centered and directed planning process intended to identify the strengths, capacities, and preferences of the enrollee, as well as to identify an enrollee's long-term care needs and the resources available to meet those needs, and to provide access to additional care options as specified by the contract.
 The PCP is developed by the participant with the assistance of the MCO/PIHP, provider, and those individuals the participant chooses to include.
 The plan includes the services and supports that the participant needs. - 3.
 The MCO/PIHP contract shall require that service plans must address all enrollees' assessed needs (including health and safety risk factors) and personal goals, taking into account an emphasis on services being delivered in home and community based settings. - 4.
 The MCO/PIHP contract shall require that a process is in place that permits the participants to request a change to the PCP if the participant's circumstances necessitate a change.
 The MCO contract shall require that all service plans are updated and/or revised at least annually or when warranted by changes in the enrollee's needs. - 5.
-The MCO/PIHP shall ensure that meetings related to the enrollee's PCP will
+The MCO/PIHP shall ensure that meetings related to the enrollee's PCP will be held at a location, date, and time convenient to the enrollee and his/her invited participants.

-2 All beneficiary protections apply to both MMMC and MLTC, unless otherwise noted in STC 20 and Section IV.
-15 - Demonstration Approval Period: April 1, 2013 through March 31, 2014
+&lt;sup>2 All beneficiary protections apply to both MMMC and MLTC, unless otherwise noted in STC 20 and Section IV.
+Demonstration Approval Period: January 1, 2014 through March 31, 2014